-In 1928, one of the first humanoid robots was exhibited at the annual exhibition of the Model Engineers Society in London.
+In 1928, one of the first humanoid robots was exhibited at the Model Engineers Society annual exhibition in London.
 Invented by W. H. Richards, the robot – named Eric – consisted of an aluminium suit of armour with eleven electromagnets and one motor powered by a 12-volt power source.
 The robot could move its hands and head and could be controlled by remote control or voice control.

-The first electronic autonomous robots with complex behaviour were created by William Grey Walter of the Burden Neurological Institute at Bristol, England in 1948 and 1949.
+The first electronic autonomous robots with complex behaviour were created by William Grey Walter of the Burden Neurological Institute in Bristol, England, in 1948 and 1949.

 In 1969 Mechanical Engineering student Victor Scheinman created the Stanford Arm, recognised as the first electronic computer-controlled robotic arm.

 The first mobile robot capable of reasoning about its surroundings, Shakey, was built in 1970 by the Stanford Research Institute.
-Shakey combined multiple sensor inputs, including TV cameras, laser rangefinder, and bump sensors to navigate.
+To navigate, Shakey combined multiple sensor inputs, including TV cameras, laser rangefinders, and bump sensors.

 In 1999, Sony introduced the AIBO, a robotic dog capable of interacting with humans; the first models released in Japan sold out in 20 minutes.

-Honda revealed the most advanced result of their humanoid project in 2000, named ASIMO.
+Honda revealed the most advanced result of its humanoid project in 2000, named ASIMO.
 ASIMO can run, walk, communicate with humans, recognise faces, environment, voices and posture, and interact with its environment.